 Every case is different, but years of experience have shown that one thing remains constant: the earlier you consult an attorney, the better your chances for a positive outcome.
 I have spent years defending professionals who have been accused of ethical or professional violations.
 Often their first instinct is to try and defend themselves, in order to clear up the situation as soon as possible.
-However, they soon find that the proceeding has taken on a life of it's own, and they end up on the defensive.
+Soon, however, they find that the proceeding has taken on a life of its own, and they end up on the defensive.
 You can easily end up doing yourself more harm than good.
 Consulting an attorney early on in the investigation will ensure that all your options and defenses remain available.

 No-Obligation Case Consultation

 I offer a no-obligation consultation for anyone who has been accused of a violation of their profession's code of conduct, or believes they may be accused of one.
 This is not just a 30 minute phone call; instead I will take the time to hear the whole story and get all the relevant information to allow me your question: “what are my chances?”
 Additionally, I will come up with a proposed plan of action that will give you a good idea of what will be in store for you, and your possible options.